FANTASIA

 “The baptism, Rupert.”
 Said Isambard.
 “It can’t be done without you.”

 The church was struck from without by a mighty fist, and with it a great clang rang throughout the building.
-We all looked to the entrance, and to my relief, it remained intact.
+Everyone looked to the entrance, and to their relief, it remained intact.
 But then came another clang, and once again the church shook.
 “They’ve found us.”
-Helen panicked.
+Mrs Isambard panicked.

-I had only ever known the Bailiffs by reputation, and have heard of the wreckage made of their bodies in service of the Praesidium, and that they are heralds of a much darker fate than would come from crossing them.
+The Bailiffs, for those who are unfortunate to know of their abominable existence, as this society was, are known by most throughout the Kingdom by reputation.
+Much is told of the wreckage made of their bodies in service of their masters, and that they are heralds of a much darker fate than would come from crossing them.
 Even so, they are not to be crossed.
 And now, there they were.
 Two giant figures that the frame of the doorway was too small to encase.
-My astonishment threw me.
+Father’s astonishment threw him.
 They were a man and woman, but no man or woman of this plane.
 So tall.
 So tall.
 Clad in some obsidian leather - the top halves being fastened by corsets, and the bottom, loose with rigid skirts - and topped in tall, crimson velvet capirotes that rose to four coning points.
-Their collars coiled round their necks in some creeping fashion, as alive, covering their chins, leaving only the pallid noses and mouths that protruded from them to be discerned, of the same complexion as the corpse lain before us.
+Their collars coiled round their necks in some creeping fashion, as alive, covering their chins, leaving only the pallid noses and mouths that protruded from them to be discerned, of the same complexion as the corpse lain before them.
 Yellow toothed and black tongued and thin lipped.
 These things could not be disobeyed.
 And yet:-

 “No!”
-Maroula Isambard leapt up, holding out the palm of her hand as though it alone could stop them.
-These beasts that have torn the heavy church door to pieces and made the bells ring in distress!
+Mrs Isambard leapt up, holding out the palm of her hand as though it alone could stop them.
+These beasts that have torn the heavy church door to pieces and made the bells ring in distress.

 “Maroula!”
 Isambard was horrified.
 “Don’t be stupid!”